camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## Zeebe Elasticsearch exporter

-Operate imports data from Elasticsearch indices created and filled in by [Zeebe Elasticsearch Exporter](https://github.com/camunda-cloud/zeebe/tree/develop/exporters/elasticsearch-exporter).
+Operate imports data from Elasticsearch indices created and filled in by the [Zeebe Elasticsearch Exporter](https://github.com/camunda-cloud/zeebe/tree/develop/exporters/elasticsearch-exporter).

-Therefore, settings for this Elasticsearch connection must be defined and must correspond to the settings on Zeebe side.
+Therefore, settings for this Elasticsearch connection must be defined and must correspond to the settings on the Zeebe side.

-### Settings to connect and import:
+### Settings to connect and import

 Name | Description | Default value
 -----|-------------|--------------